stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/03-creating-the-connector.markdown

                 try service!.getGuestbooksCount(withGroupId: groupId)
             }
             catch {
-                // ignore error: the service method returns nil because the request is sent later, in batch }
+                // ignore error: the service method returns nil because
+                // the request is sent later, in batch }
         }

+    As in the previous step, you don't need to do anything in the `catch` statement.

 Awesome!
 Your Connector is finished.
 Now you're ready to create the Interactor.